dennoxkabugi/python-running-python-code/README.md

 In Python, it's convention to use underscores ( _ ) to separate words in variables.
 This is referred to as snake case (as opposed to camel case, which is the convention in JavaScript).

-You can exit the Python shell by typing exit(), or pressing ctrl + d.
+You can exit the Python shell by typing exit() or pressing ctrl + d.

-Running pytest Tests
+#Running pytest Tests
 All the lessons in the Python curriculum use the pytest library for testing your Python code.

 In this lesson, you'll see a testing/ folder with one file, app_test.py. app_test.py is where we've defined tests specifically for this lesson.

 pytest is a Python library (the Python equivalent of an npm package) that provides a very simple and clean way to write tests.

-Installing pytest
+#Installing pytest
 Each lesson in the Python curriculum will contain a file called Pipfile.
-This file contains all of the required Python libraries for your work, and restricts them to the repository that you're working in.
+This file contains all of the required Python libraries for your work and restricts them to the repository that you're working in.

 To install pytest and any other required libraries, simply navigate to a folder with a Pipfile and enter pipenv install:

 $ pipenv install
-Pipfile.lock not found, creating...
+Pipfile. lock not found, creating...
 Locking [dev-packages] dependencies...
 Building requirements...
 Resolving dependencies...